 Later projects in our area include Fulstone Mews (behind

-Street (which took several years to come to fruition) and
+several years to come to fruition) and the nine properties

-properties

-for supported living plus nine shared ownership
+for supported living plus nine shared-ownership flats on the

 site of the former Adswood Lodge in Stockholm Road, Adswood.